Africa - Organised Crime Index

 Singo S. Mwachofi

-Lecturer, University of Nairobi and Deputy Director, Security Research and Information Centre (SRIC), Nairobi.
+Lecturer in Political Science, University of Nairobi, Kenya and Deputy Director, Security Research and Information Centre (SRIC), Nairobi.

 Thierry Vircoulon